-There are now multiples scientific studies showing that constant work actually makes us less efficient and less productive, plus it leads to anxiety, sickness, and burnout (to name a few).
+There are now dozens of scientific studies showing that constant work actually makes us less efficient and less productive, plus it leads to anxiety, sickness, and burnout (to name a few).

 There’s an illness in this society: it’s the belief that we need to work nonstop, produce constantly, and answer emails and texts as they flow in.
 And, that we are somehow “not enough” if we don’t do all this.

 Now let’s be clear, working hard is not the enemy.
 Working hard is awesome.
-And it’s needed in business.
+And it’s needed in business (I never said growing a business was easy).
 And, you know what I’ve found?
 When I’m on purpose, when my creativity is flowing through me, working doesn’t feel so hard.
 It feels good.
 I have loads of energy for it.

-But it’s unsustainable to think we can be in that mode all the time (well, for most of us anyways.
-Everyone has a different stamina, you just need to know and accept yours).
+But even when we’re on purpose, it’s unrealistic to think we can be in go-mode all the time.
 As I said before, there’s an ebb and a flow to your energy that needs to be honored.